mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

 2.2 Delete fuction
 ------------------

-   Deletion operation for High Scores is similiar with the Records table's deletion.
+   Deletion operation for High Scores is similar with the Records table's deletion.

-   As shown below, there is an empty button for each row of table, and at the buttom there is delete button.
+   As shown below, there is an empty button for each row of table, and at the bottom there is delete button.

    .. figure:: TIKIR/DeleteFuctionHighRecordList1.png
       :scale: 50 %
-      :alt: Delete fuction for High scores listf for records
+      :alt: Delete function for High scores list for records

       *This screen cast shows how the delete function works for High Scores table*